 The new Law on Investment provides investment incentives to QIPs classified into three types: basic incentives, additional incentives, and special incentives.
 Basic incentives include income tax exemptions, special depreciation rates, and eligibility for customs duty exemptions and VAT exemptions for the import of construction equipment and materials.
 Additional incentives include VAT exemptions for the purchase of locally produced production inputs, while special incentives may be granted to investment projects that have a high potential to contribute to national economic development.

 Investment projects located in designated special promotion zones or export-processing zones are also entitled to the same incentives.
-More information about the criteria and investment areas eligible for incentives can be found at the following link .
+More information about the criteria and investment areas eligible for incentives can be found at the following .

 The CDC is required to seek approval from the Council of Ministers for investment proposals that involve capital of $50 million or more, politically sensitive issues, the exploration and exploitation of mineral or natural resources, or infrastructure concessions.
 The CDC is also required to seek approval for investment proposals that will have a negative impact on the environment or the government’s long-term strategy.